 - NIA: Neuromuscular Integrative Action is what NIA stands for.
 It was created by two trainers Carlos and Debbie Rosas in the 1980’s because they could not understand why people could be working out and still becoming injured.
 Nia is fusion fitness, an integration of martial arts, healing, physical healing arts, dance and spiritual healing.
 In their book, they describe Nia as chocolate; it is designed to be a total pleasure.
 Nia’s moves are easy for anyone to master, making it highly accessible, and no special equipment is required.
 The moves focus on movement and target the whole body, all the joints and do a great job on the core.
 It results in a strong body in a remarkably short period of time. www.nianow.com

 Any of the above approaches are good approaches to improving health. and strength.
 An HSP needs to chose a program for exercise and stress reduction that fits with their health condition and capabilities.
 A moderate amount of exercise and stress levels can dramatically improve.
 Interestingly too much exercise and stress levels will actually increase because of the increased wear and tear on the body.
 If your physical condition is weak or you are an exercise beginner, it may be good to start with a simple walking program and gradually progress to something more demanding.
-Doing exercise consistently that feels good will make it easier to sustain an exercise habit.
+The importance of exercise consistently done and that feels good will make a huge difference in sustaining an exercise habit and the health that comes with it.
 The benefits of exercise for handling stress occur in any of these programs.
 How to achieve greater fitness with each type of exercise is a process that requires some thought and investigation.